Cognitive dissonance, confirmation bias, conspiracy theories… an explosive cocktail for this article. Let’s get down the rabbit hole together!

 BACK TO CORONAVIRUS—

 It’s hard to close this article without mentioning the elephant in the room!
 Coronavirus has triggered an awakening for many people.
 They felt that ‘something isn’t right’ and they honoured that feeling.
 They’ve started looking for answers that were not the ones offered by the mainstream media and governments.
 They faced cognitive dissonance with courage.
-They refused the reassuring denial shortcut of ‘oh that’s just another conspiracy theory’ and they look beyond.
+They refused the reassuring denial shortcut of ‘oh that’s just another conspiracy theory’ and they looked beyond.
 Then they’ve discovered the unpleasant reality in which they had lived all their life: the control matrix and constant brainwashing.
 And they’ve decided to break out of it.

 Once you’ve awakened you can’t go back.
 And there’s nothing dramatic about it.
 One day you finally find peace about it: you can calmly admit that ‘oh yeah, I’ve been lied to for many years’ and you laugh at your old self.
 And then you embrace a new reality.
 A reality where you are more discerning about all that you hear around you, and where you are calmly detached and remain open-minded.